 - publishing and distributing the Discover Helston magazine

-- creating and updating the Discover Helston website, designed to keep residents and visitors informed of the great events, places to visit and things to do in town
+- creating and developing content for the Discover Helston website, Discover Helston Facebook group and Discover Helston Instagram platforms designed to keep residents and visitors informed of the events, places to visit and things to do in town

-- organising a business window competition in the town centre at Easter and Christmas, harnessing the creative skills of our business community on a project that can be enjoyed by the public
+- organising a Christmas business window competition in the town centre, harnessing the creative skills of our business community on a project that can be enjoyed by the public.

 Our main aims are to:

-- Encourage and support the development of a vibrant and flourishing cultural offer.
+(2) work in partnership with others to support local business; and to support the development of a vibrant and flourishing cultural offer.

 Working in partnership